Ph.D. University of California, Los Angeles,(UCLA), 2008

 “Documentaries as Scholarly Research: Honing Media and Visual Literacy Through Community Engagement.”
 Paper Presentation: International Visual Literacy Association (IVLA) Conference, Cyprus, Greece, September 2010.

-Dr. White is an Associate Professor in the Cultural Studies Option of the Pas African Studies (PAS) Department.
-She is a creative scholar, whose interests include Film Criticism; Feminist Theory; Cultural Studies; Visual Culture; Documentary Film Production; Race, Gender and Media Representations; Critical Media Literacy; Sexuality; Masculinity, Self Image/Self Esteem and Health Disparities for Minority Populations.
-Having taught for more than ten years, she has been a teaching fellow at the University of California, Los Angeles (UCLA) and a lecturer at Loyola Marymount University.
+Film Criticism; Feminist Theory; Cultural Studies; Visual Culture; Documentary Film Production; Race, Gender and Media Representations; Critical Media Literacy; Sexuality; Masculinity, Self Image/Self Esteem and Health Disparities for Minority Populations.

-Currently the Co-Director of the Civil Discourse and Social Change (CDSC) Initiative, Dr. White works with faculty, students and community organizations to create a culture where social justice is a permanent part of the institutional make-up, by engendering a community of consciousness, academic engagement, and advocacy.
-She is the former Director of the DuBois Hamer Institute for Academic Achievement, where she created a COLLAB-LAB, designed to promote the exchange of ideas, and the development of innovative community engagement projects addressing Female Health Literacy, African American Male Empowerment, and Financial and Media Literacy.
+The former Co-Director of the Civil Discourse and Social Change (CDSC) Initiative, Dr. White works with faculty, students and community organizations to create a culture where social justice is a permanent part of the institutional make-up, by engendering a community of consciousness, academic engagement, and advocacy.
+She is the former Director of the DuBois Hamer Institute for Academic Achievement, where she developed innovative community engagement projects addressing Female Health Literacy, African American Male Empowerment and Media Literacy.

 Health Disparities for Minority Populations:

-Working as part of a collective to reduce health inequities, Dr. White has been an active member of the RIMI Research Infrastructure for Minority Institutions (RIMI) at CSUN.
-She has developed several community-based programs for African American and Latino adolescent and tween girls.
+An active member of the RIMI Research Infrastructure for Minority Institutions (RIMI) at CSUN, she has developed community-based programs for African American and Latino adolescent and tween girls.
 Her most recent project is Developing Media Savvy Adolescent Consumers in the Fight Against Childhood Obesity, for which she received the prestigious NIH (RIMI) Tiered Mentor Scholar Award.
-Commonly referred to as the M.I.S.S.
+Referred to as the M.I.S.S.
 (Media Inspired Savvy Sisters) program, it is an after-school psychosocial, nutritional, media intervention for at-risk African American tween (8-11) females at the Challengers Boys and Girls Club in Los Angeles.
 It aims to empower girls, while placing emphasis on eating in normal and healthful ways, developing increased levels of self-esteem and media/advertising literacy.
 The project also examines the effects of food marketing on children, focusing on how they respond to, and perceive commercials embedded in the online environment of selected videogames, media platforms and outdoor advertising.